Get ready for Pilot Season!

 In LA especially the freeways, traffic, and parking can kill an acting career.
 We see actors blow an audition because they arrive, pulling their hair out after getting lost or spending 2 hours in bumper-to-bumper traffic.
 Getting to an audition can be a major obstacle.
 While there are certain things you just can’t control (if a guy wants to run naked on the 405, stopping traffic for 2 hours there’s nothing you can do), you need to be in command of the things you can.
 Get your car serviced now.
 Rotate the tires, change the fluids, check the engine, etc. “My car won’t start” is not an excuse that will move a network to put its casting on hold.
 Neither is traffic.
 Leave early, know your routes, be in command.
 Same thing applies if you’re using public transit.
 Study the maps.

 Whether you talk to her every day or haven’t heard from her in months, give her a call and tell her that you’re ready and excited for Pilot Season.
 Tell her what your intention is this Pilot Season and tell her what you’re doing right now to prepare for it: “I’m in class, I’m taking care of my body and mind, I’m writing a script, I got the Pilot Season Playbook,” etc. Let her know you’re excited and you’re doing the work.
 Get a sense of what her intention is and get on the same page.
 It may feel scary.
 Do it anyway.

 5. Control your communication and technology.

-Make sure your phone, computer, modem, printer, etc. are in perfect, working order.
+Make sure your phone, computer, router, printer, etc. are in perfect, working order.
 If you have an agent or manager, make sure they know all the ways to reach you and which way is the best way to reach you.
 Pilot Season moves fast and no one cares that you didn’t get the email, your printer broke, or your phone fell in the toilet.
 They can’t care.
 They’re busy trying to cast a TV pilot.

 6. Sign Up For Class Now.